Living in Auckland, New Zealand’s most cosmopolitan city, means striking a perfect balance of excitement and ease.

-Trademe is a kiwi combination of an auction platform and a property website.
-It’s the first place people look for a second-hand car, a new flat or even a job listing.
+Trademe is a Kiwi combination of an auction platform and a property website.
+It’s the first place people look for a second-hand car, a new flat, or even a job listing.

 Transport in Auckland

-Auckland is a big city and getting from one end to the other can take a while.
+Auckland is a big city, and getting from one end to the other can take a while.

 A straight shot from Albany in the North to Papakura in the South will take you just over 40 minutes on paper.

-Unfortunately, rush hour traffic can gum up the centre and the motorway slows down, so plan a bit of extra time when trying to make an important journey.
+Unfortunately, rush hour traffic can gum up the center and the motorway slows down, so plan a bit of extra time when trying to make an important journey.
 This also applies to making it into the city for 9 am starts.

 The road network around Auckland is good, much better than New Zealand on the whole.